flexport/flexport-earth/README.md

     `git remote set-url --push https://github.com/<your-username-here>/flexport-earth.git`

+Note:

+Your commits must be be [verified](https://docs.github.com/en/authentication/managing-commit-signature-verification) in ordered to be merged.

+## Install Development Tools

+    ./install-development-tools.ps1

 ## Azure

 You'll need an Azure subscription to deploy to.
 Once you have one, you can follow the steps below.